CSUBioGroup/GraphLncLoc/README.md

 The other details can be seen in the paper and the codes.

 # Citation
-Min Li, Baoying Zhao, Rui Yin, Chengqian Lu, Min Zeng.
+Min Li, Baoying Zhao, Rui Yin, Chengqian Lu, Fei Guo, Min Zeng.
 GraphLncLoc: long non-coding RNA subcellular locali-zation prediction using graph convolutional networks based on sequence to graph transformation

 # License
 This project is licensed under the MIT License - see the LICENSE.txt file for details